photo by Lesley Clarke

 phone: 01620 850 221

 The Castle Inn is a striking white and black building at the top of Dirleton village green with a long and fascinating history.
-It is open daily 10.30am to 3pm and 6pm to 10.30pm (and later at weekends).
-Lunches and dinners are served daily in the Bistro.
-There are five en-suite rooms available throughout the year.
+Its opening hours and facilities are subject to seasonal variations, so it is advisable to phone and check.

 The Water Tower